uecker/mri_test/ismrm2021/neural_networks/bart_neural_networks.md

 <!-- #region id="-rTVMrN9O2eg" -->
 ## 2.2 Apply Variational Network

 Having prepared the dataset, we can apply the Variational Network using the downloaded weights.
-The dataset is normalized by the maximum magnitude of the zero-filled reconstruction by the `--normalize` option.
+The dataset is normalized by the maximum magnitude of the zero-filled reconstruction by using the `--normalize` option.
 We use the pretrained weights provided in the weights directory.
 They have been trained on the first 15 knees from the coronal_pd_fs directory of the NYU-Dataset

 <!-- #endregion -->